chrishengler/twaddle/docs/index.md

 # Twaddle Introduction

 Twaddle is a python package for templated text generation.
-It originated as a reimplementation of a subset of [Rant v3](https://github.com/TheBerkin/rant3), some minor adaptations have since been made.
+It originated as a reimplementation of a subset of [Rant v3](https://github.com/TheBerkin/rant3).
+A number of new features have since been added, though it remains backwards compatible with the targeted Rant subset.

 ## OK, so what does that mean?